material-components/material-components-web/packages/mdc-snackbar/README.md

 title: "Snackbars"
 layout: detail
 section: components
-excerpt: "Brief feedback for an action through a message at the bottom of the screen."
+excerpt: "Snackbars provide brief messages about app processes at the bottom of the screen."
 iconId: toast
 path: /catalog/snackbars/
 -->